oven-sh/bun/README.md

 ### Limitations & intended usage

+Today, bun is mostly focused on bun.js: the JavaScript runtime.

-bun's bundler & transpiler are great for building websites &amp; webapps, but note that bun doesn't have a minifier or support tree-shaking yet.
-For production, you probably still want to use a tool like esbuild to do that.
+While you could use bun's bundler & transpiler separately to build for browsers or node, bun doesn't have a minifier or support tree-shaking yet.
+For production browser builds, you probably should use a tool like esbuild or swc.

-Today, bun is mostly focused on compatibility with existing frameworks & tooling.

-Ideally, most projects can use bun with their existing tooling while making few changes to their codebase.
-For frontend work, that means using bun in development, and continuing to use Webpack, esbuild, or another bundler in production.
-Using two bundlers might sound strange at first, but after all the production-only AST transforms, minification, and special development/production-only imported files...it’s not far from the status quo.

-Longer-term, bun intends to replace Node.js, Webpack, Babel, and PostCSS (in production).
+Longer-term, bun intends to replace Node.js, Webpack, Babel, yarn, and PostCSS (in production).

+### Upcoming breaking changes

+- Bun's CLI flags will change to better support bun as a JavaScript runtime.
+They were chosen when bun was just a frontend development tool.
+- Bun's bundling format will change to accomdate production browser bundles and on-demand production bundling

 ## Configuration